turingschool-examples/interviewing-workshops/README.md

 ![Interviewing Workshops & Job Hunting Resources](./assets/banner.png "Interviewing Workshops & Job Hunting Resources") 🚧 UNDER CONSTRUCTION 🚧

-## This repository is home to various interviewing and job hunt resources, primarily including 3 workshops designed to be completed solo or in groups.
+## This repository is home to various interviewing and job hunting resources, primarily including 3 workshops designed to be completed solo or in groups.
 This repository was created explicitly for job-seeking alumni and Mod 4 students and has activities to meet the needs of various stages of a career.

 ## As Turing community members, please feel welcome to make PRs to add additional resources, fixes, adjustments or to interact witht this repository.